7th November 2009 search this site | sitemap | advertise

 Preparing the ceiling

-Wash down the wall with sugarsoap or a suitable detergent to remove all dust and debris.
+Wash down the surface with sugarsoap or a suitable detergent to remove all dust and debris.
 Inspect the ceiling for cracks, holes and any loose plaster.

-Start in one corner and coat the ceiling holding the brush as shown in Fig 1.1 ensuring to get right into the corner, if you are painting/decorating the walls after then you don't need to worry too much about getting paint on the walls.
+Start in one corner, coat the ceiling holding the brush as shown in Fig 1.1, ensuring to get right into the corner.
+If you are painting or decorating the walls after, then you don't need to worry too much about getting paint on the walls.

 Fig 1.1